A selfie of two happy travelers (especially after looking at the expense reports for Spain and Croatia!)

 Prague, Czech Republic: Zlata Vaha, 4 nights, $50/night includes breakfast

-Graz, Austria: A & O Hostel, 1 night, $92 (They took advantage that we were stranded here due to the Syrian Refugees on the railroad tracks.)
+Graz, Austria: A & O Hostel, 1 night, $92 (Pretty sure they took advantage of the fact that we were stranded due to the Syrian Refugees traveling on the railroad tracks.)

 Zagreb, Croatia: Apartments Henrik, 1 night, $56